The

 // Procedure used to shift controls

-// This code is using a loop such as FOR ... _TO_
+// This code uses a loop such as FOR ... _TO_

 // to avoid recalculating the number of parameters at each iteration